HughKeenan/word-burglar/README.md

 Submitting an empty entry or a letter into safecracker initially caused the game to crash.
 This was solved by nesting the inputs within a try except statement to check for value errors.
 A similar issue happened with lockpicker.
 The code was refactored to work along the same lines as safecracker, which resolved the issue

 ## Deployment
+Log in to heroku.com, using an authenticor app where necessary.

+Clock on the "New" dropdown in the top right and select new app

+Name the app.
+This name must be unique.
+Choose your region and click "Create app".

+On the next page click on the Settings tab.

+Scroll down until you see buildpacks on the left of the page.

+These install dependancies that we need outside of the requirements file.

+Click on "add buildpack", select Python and click save changes.
+Repeat for node.js.
+If done in the wrong order these can be dragged into correct poitions, as Python must be first.

+Go back to the top of the page and select deploy

+Where you see "Deployment method" on the left, click on Github to connect your github repository.

+Search for your repository be name, select it and connect.

+Here automatic deplyoment can be enabled, meaning heroku will rebuild the app on each push to github.

+Choose the main branch to deploy from and enable automatic deployment.

+This can be changed to manual later if you wish, in which the current state of a branch is deployed.

+Click deploy.

+The program can now ben viewed with the open app button in the top right.

 ## Credits
 Fixes: